 By the usage of these metrics you can take the advantage of it to monetize your app on the basic behavior of users by segmenting users doing high degree of usage and those who click advertisements.
 It will also help in planning further campaigns planning and optimization of apps.

 Session length is the period of time between the starting and closing/timeout of an app on any device.

 It gives you a detailed picture of how much times users are spending using your application.

-Session interval is the time between users one session to his next session.
+Session interval is the time between user one session to his next session.
 It gives the frequency with which the user opens the app.
-If the session interval is too long it means that the user didn’t find that much from the app or he/she had set much higher bar for expectation from the app which they downloaded.
+If the session interval is too long it means that the user didn’t find that much from the app or he/she had set a much higher bar for expectation from the app which they downloaded.

 By usage of session interval metrics one can easily go for app optimization as it will help you out to get the sessions per user as per different segments and it could be used to consider adding push messaging to compel the user with more impressive and frequent interaction.

 Time in App

 Time in the app lets you track how long your users spend in your app over a period of time.
 It gives you a picture of how important your app is to users.
 It helps you identify how often your app is being used and indicates how valuable your app is to users.

 By usage of Time in-app you may keep a check on a segment of users who are consistently visiting your app for a longer period and you may study the user screen flow and make optimizations accordingly.

 You may drill deeper into insights to cultivate various response of traffic.